Heysel Stadium disaster

-Approximately an hour before the Juventus–Liverpool final was due to kick off, incidences of aggression between the two sets of supporters were taking place across the flimsy divide between the Liverpool section and what was intended to have been the "neutral" section, populated by those who had purchased tickets in Belgium.
-Objects were thrown and it is reported that the moment of larger scale physical aggression came following the throwing of a particular item.
-The chicken wire fence was ripped down and after initial fighting, the fans in the neutral section began to run away from the Liverpool fans who had become involved and in the direction of the wall.
-They charged at Juventus supporters and breached a fence that was separating them from a "neutral area".
-The cause of the trouble was multi-faceted, and there had been extensive aggression from Italian fans towards Liverpool fans after Liverpool's victory in the previous year's European Cup Final in Rome.
-Fans already standing near the wall were crushed; eventually the wall collapsed, allowing others to escape but also leading to the majority of deaths.
-Many people climbed over to safety, but many others died or were badly injured.
-The game was played despite the pre-match incidents by authorities and organizers' joint decision for public policy doctrine reasons after a state of siege was declared in the city, with Juventus winning 1–0.
+An hour before the final was due to kick off, incidents of aggression between the two sets of supporters were taking place across the flimsy divide between the Liverpool section and what was intended to be a "neutral" section, for those who had purchased tickets in Belgium.
+The throwing of objects back and forth led to larger scale physical altercations, and the chicken wire fence was soon ripped down.
+After initial fighting, Juventus fans in the neutral section began to run away from the Liverpool fans who had become involved, initially towards the pitch (where Belgian police would not allow them to go) and the exit (where they were not permitted to leave), and then in the direction of the decrepit wall.
+Fans already standing near the wall were crushed; eventually the wall collapsed, providing an escape route for some while contributing to the fatalities.
+Many people climbed to safety, but many others died or were badly injured.
+The game was played despite the pre-match incidents, after a state of siege was declared in the city, with Juventus winning 1–0.

-The tragedy resulted in all English football clubs being placed under an indefinite ban by Union of European Football Associations (UEFA) from all European competitions (lifted in 1990–91), with Liverpool being excluded for an additional two years, later reduced to one, and 14 Liverpool fans were found guilty of manslaughter and sentenced to six years' imprisonment.
+The tragedy resulted in English football clubs being banned by Union of European Football Associations (UEFA) from all European competitions (lifted in 1990–91), with Liverpool being excluded for an additional three years, later reduced to one, and 14 Liverpool fans were found guilty of manslaughter and sentenced to six years' imprisonment, with the Belgian authorities also being blamed, including police captain Johan Mahieu, who had been in charge of security, found guilty of manslaughter.
 The disaster was later described as "the darkest hour in the history of the UEFA competitions".